paylesworth/web230/WEB230Mod1a.md

 ## Template Literals

-- Backtick-quoted strings, usually called _template literals_, can do more than single or double quoted strings:
+- Backtick-quoted strings, called _template literals_, can do more than single or double quoted strings:
   - span lines
   - embed other values